munozmaria/munozmaria/README.md

 </div>

 ## **About Me:**
-I am a Junior Front-End Developer✨, originally from Spain and living in Paris.
+I am a Front-End Developer✨, originally from Spain and living in Paris.
 Some technologies I enjoy working with include ReactJS, VueJS and Tailwind.

 - 🔭 I’m looking for a company where I could grow my skill set and follow the best practices in order to excel in web developpment.